-Sometime in the future, when paper documents have disappeared and gone the way of cuneiform written on clay tablets, paper may be relegated to museums alongside papyrus and parchment.
+In the future, when paper documents have disappeared and gone the way of cuneiform written on clay tablets, paper may be relegated to museums alongside papyrus and parchment.

-Back file scanning begins with the often mundane, yet critical first step of preparing large amounts of disparate documents for scanning, either manually, or through an automatic document feeder (ADF).
+Backfile scanning begins with the often mundane yet critical first step of preparing large amounts of disparate documents for scanning, either manually or through an automatic document feeder (ADF).

 1. Separate the Documents

 If documents must be taped, make sure it is even and flat.
 If necessary, encase old or brittle documents in clear plastic sleeves.
 Be especially vigilant for stick on Post-it-Notes.
 Straighten any folds in the documents to ensure that information in the folded section will be scanned.
 And don’t forget those bent corners.

 2. Organize and Categorize the Documents

 Document differences will vary depending on the nature of your enterprise.
-They may be medical records, legal files, employee records, or any variety of documents.
+They may be medical records, legal files, employee records, or a variety of documents.
 This is an opportunity to determine how to classify documents for later scanning and indexing.

-3. Quality Assurance
+3. Ensure Quality Assurance

 As you handle these documents manually, try to think digitally.
-Once they are stored digitally their text will most likely need to be searched at some time.
+Once they are stored digitally, their text will most likely need to be searched at some time.
 What is their print quality?
-They may be laser printed, dot matrix or fax printed.
+They may be laser printed, dot matrix, or fax printed.